nopalnafiannn/interchat-html-to-schema/README.md

 this is our AIPM project.

 Team members:
-Mohamad Naufal Nafian
+Mohamad Naufal Nafian,
-Akanksha Janna
+Akanksha Janna,
 Praneetha Pratapa